akuklev/algebraic-theories/README.md

 This approach has two drawbacks:
 1) One requires existance of all fibered products while only few are required.
 Solution: consider categories with distinguished class of objects (“classifying sorts”) and maps (“projections“) and require only fibered products of the form `(x : X) ✕_Z (y : Y) {x.proj = f(y)}` where `proj` is a projection and `Z` is a classifying sort.
-2) The identification of models and limit-preserving functors is not accurate: one actually only needs the functors to be defined on the full subcategory spanned by “substantial sorts” (the sort of maps in case of categories), while all other sorts (the sort of objects in case of categories) are there only to carry elusive compatibility structure of “substatial” objects and should be taken into account only to the extent they are indispensible.
+2) The identification of models and limit-preserving functors is not accurate: one actually only needs the functors to be defined on the full subcategory spanned by “esssential sorts” (the sort of maps in case of categories), while all other sorts (the sort of objects in case of categories) are there only to carry elusive compatibility structure of “substatial” objects and should be taken into account only to the extent they are indispensible.
 The solution is provided by the doctrine of weak model categories and Quillen pairs between them.

 Extended algebraic theories will be identified to (a restricted form of) weak model categories as defined in [Hen19].
 Weak model categories come with two distinguised classes of maps called fibrations `X ↠ Y` and cofibrations `A ↪ B` closed under compositions and subject to a number of further axioms.
 They are required to have initial and terminal objects with unique map between them being both fibration and cofibration.
 The objects for which the unique map `X ↠ 1` is a fibration are called fibrant, respectively the objects for which the unique map `0 ↪ X` is a cofibration are called cofibrant.
-In the framework of extended algebraic theories, the class of cofibrant objects is intended to be spanned by “substantial sorts”, the class of fibrant objects by “classifying sorts”, fibrations by projections, cofibrations by constructions (see below).
-Besides projections and constructions there are still the “normal” formation rules inherited from plain old algebraic theories.
+In the framework of extended algebraic theories, the class of cofibrant objects is intended to be spanned by “substantial sorts”, the class of fibrant objects by “classifying sorts”, fibrations by projections, cofibrations by conversions (see below).
+Besides projections and constructions there are still the usual formation rules inherited from plain old algebraic theories.

 A syntactical description of an extended algebraic theory goes as follows:

 1) a finite set of sorts marked as classifying, substantial or both
 ```
-––––––––––—     ––––––––
+––––––––—     ––––––––
- Map cofib       Ob fib
+ Map ess       Ob cls
 ```

-2) a finite number of named “projections” into classifying types
+2) a finite number of named projections and conversions (conversions are not required for the definition of plain categories)
 ```
     f : Map             f : Map
 –––––––––––––––     ———————————————
  f.source : Ob       f.target : Ob
 ```

 3) a finite (or recursively generated) set generative rules for function symbols and universal equational laws.
-Premises consist of zero or more typed variables and zero or more equational constraints of a special form: left hand side must be formed by a chain of projection applications to a variable while the right hand side must be an normal (no applications of projections on the outside) term of a sort belonging to a classifying type.
-Each generative rule has to be accompanied by equational rules of the form “newly-defined-term.projection = normal term” for each applicable projection.
-Equational laws are allowed only between terms, projections on which agree for all projections.
+Premises consist of zero or more typed variables `x, y,...,z` and zero or more equational constraints of a special form: left hand side must be formed by a projection-free expression followed by a chain of projection applications ultimately landing in classifying sort, while right hand side is any expression possibly containing variables `x, y,...,z`.
+Each generative rule has to be accompanied by equational rules of the form `newly-defined-term.proj = term` for each applicable projection `proj`.
+Furthermore for every conversion `conv` into a type one must provide a term implementing the generative rule.
+These accompanying rules are called β-reductions and η-expansions respectively and should generate a confluent rewrite system eventually rewriting any expression of a classifying sort a projection-free form.
+To rule out circularity (to prove normalization we need the applicability of rules to be checkable, which relies on normalization), we need to provide a well-ordering on generative rules and their accomanying rules.

+Equational laws required to respect projections, i.e. they are allowed only between terms, projections on which agree for all projections.

 ```
   X Y Z : Ob   f g : Map   f.source = X   f.target = Y   g.source = Y   g.target = Z